commonlabs-id/guidelines/GENERAL.md

 ## Licensing

-All projects within the blvd group should be licensed under the [Apache 2.0 licence](https://www.apache.org/licenses/LICENSE-2.0).
+All projects within commonlabs ID should be licensed under the [Apache 2.0 licence](https://www.apache.org/licenses/LICENSE-2.0).
 When referring to the copyright owner, "commonlabs ID" should be used.

 We offer leniency for smaller libraries, allowing them to use the [MIT licence](https://opensource.org/licenses/MIT)